SourcePot/PIclient/README.md

 ![Repair and cleaning session](/assets/img/repair.jpg "Repair and cleaning session")

+## How does it work?

-'RemoteClient' receives requests from e.g. multiple Raspberry Pis containing data (status information, sensory data) and/or files (images, videos).
+The 'RemoteClient' class receives requests from e.g. multiple Raspberry Pis containing data (status information, sensory data) and/or files (images, videos).
 The web application's answer to each request contains the settings for the respective Raspberry Pi.

 ## First steps on the side of the Raspberry Pi
 To setup the Raspberry Pi client you need to create a folder on your Raspberry Pi and copy the following three python files into this folder: